pywbem/pywbem/docs/intro.rst

 an environment, you install into that Python, and not into the Python of Windows.

+* Prerequisites:

+  - The Python environment into which you want to install must be the current Python environment, and must have at least the following Python packages
+    installed:

+    - setuptools
+    - wheel (<0.30.0 on Python 2.6)
+    - pip
+    - pbr

+  - Prerequisite OS-level packages must be available in the UNIX-like environment.

+    For CygWin, these packages can be installed using the CygWin setup program and are listed in
+    :ref:`Prerequisite operating system packages for install`.

+    For other UNIX-like environments, we did not compile a list of the required packages.
+If you can help out here by providing the package names, please tell us by `opening an issue <https://github.com/pywbem/pywbem/issues>`_).

 * Install pywbem (and its other prerequisite Python packages) into the active Python environment: